ruahman/denote/20240822T081904--channel-factories__bitcoin_whitepaper.md

 - new channels can be created
 - or old ones removed.

+# 3.4 Including a cold wallet in a channel

+When the owner wants to move money from or into the channel, the cold wallet can be brought online to create a new allocation.
+- updates to the subchannels do not need the cold wallet

 # 3.5 Leaving a group

 there may be situations where some nodes wants to leave, however the others would like to continue the channel
+- instead of closing the channel factory and opening a new one, both actions can be combined into one trasaction
+  + just create a new hook transaction, the leaving node gets it money while the other can still participate in the channel factory.

 the allocation was replaced with a new hook.